 Use the word “alumni” to refer to a group of people (of either or both sexes) who have graduated from university.
-At TRU we choose not to use the feminine plural “alumnae” to refer to a group of female graduates, for the same reason we would choose “flight attendant” over “stewardess”.
+For the singular, we use the gender neutral alum, not alumnus (male) or alumnae (female).
 See also Inclusive Language.

-An alumna of the physics program, Jo is pursuing a master’s degree.
+An alum of the physics program, Jo is pursuing a master’s degree.

 Nursing alumni gathered for a chapter event.

 The honorific “emeritus” or “emerita” is used to denote chancellors, presidents, faculty members, librarians and senior instructors who have retired but retain their rank or title.
 See Plurals vs. possessives: Plurals of compound nouns.

 Chancellor Emerita Nancy Green Raine was TRU’s first chancellor.